-\Fees subject to change
+Fees subject to change

 1. Education Fees \$500.00

 Information \$0.00

 Initial call

 Internet access to informational packet

 Two-hour group informational meeting

 Pre-Application Adoption Education \$500.00

 Fee is per couple

 Includes 12 hours of group meeting

-One two-hour intake session.

-If intake session is conducted outside of Bryan/College Station,

-mileage will be added to this cost.
+One phone call before home-study is scheduled

+·

 2. Home Study Fees \$2,300.00

 a) Initial Home Study \$1,800.00

-For families living outside of Bryan/College Station, the cost of
+For families living outside of Bryan/College Station, the cost of , ,

 mileage and staff travel expenses will be added to this fee.

+mines ge and stan a ser expenses and se added to time rest

 b) Home Study Update \$500.00

-The Texas Health and Human Services Commission requires that
+The Texas Health and Human Services Commission requires that +223.00

 a home study be updated every 12 months or when there is a

 major life change in the family.
 Mileage and staff travel expenses

 will be charged to those living outside the Bryan/College Station

 city limits.
 Many APO families require at least one update.

+city limits.
+Wally Ar O families require at least one update.

 3. Online Adoption Profile \$860.00

 This fee will be billed with your home study.
-Once payment has
+Once payment has ψοσοίσο

 been received, your family will be given access to create the

 online profile/profile book.

+offilite profile book.

-4. Agency Adoption Fees \$20,000.00
+4. Agency Adoption Fees 1 \$20,000.00

 a) Preparation and Education Services \$7,000.00

 Prospective Birthparent Adoption Counseling

 Education Literature

 Professional oversight of agency by Licensed Administrator and

 Child Placement Manager

 Public Relations (advertising, cultivating referral sources,

 promoting adoption in the community, presentations to classes,

 media work, etc.)

 Research and Continuing Education

 Support Groups

 b) Agency Overhead Expenses \$5,000.00

 Rent, utilities, insurance, office supplies, copying expense,

 postage, professional fees

-\$3,250.00 c) Placement Fees Initial meeting between families Open Adoption Planning (Expectant Family, Adoptive Family and APO Adoption Staff) Hospital activities Arrange legal hearings and paperwork d) Post Placement Services \$3,250.00 Post placement supervision Post placement visits Agency document preparation for the courts On-going birth parent counseling Post placement counseling for adoptive parents and adopted child for life Record keeping - adoption records never destroyed \$1,500.00 e) Legal Fees for Termination of Birthparent Rights \$1150.00 Attorney's time To prepare termination documents, to appear in court for termination of parental rights of birthmother and birthfather.
-Court costs/filing fees \$350.00 Additional \$1,500 for adoption of multiples (twins, triplets, etc.) Additional fee for mileage is charged for staff travel outside of the Bryan/College Station area.
-These fees are based on voluntary relinquishment of parental rights by both birthmother and birthfather.
+c) Placement Fees \$3,250.00

+Initial meeting between families 2

+Open Adoption Planning (Expectant Family, Adoptive Family and APO Adoption Staff)2 Hospital activities2 d) Post Placement Services

+Arrange legal hearings and paperwork

+Post placement supervision

+Post placement visits2

+Agency document preparation for the courts

+On-going birth parent counseling

+Post placement counseling for adoptive parents and adopted child for life e) Legal Fees for Termination of Birthparent Rights

+Record keeping - adoption records never destroyed

+Attorney's time3 \$1150.00

+To prepare termination documents, to appear in court for termination of parental rights of birthmother and birthfather.

+Court costs/filing fees

+1Additional \$1,500 for adoption of multiples (twins, triplets, etc.)

+2Additional fee for mileage is charged for staff travel outside of the Bryan/College Station area.

+3These fees are based on voluntary relinquishment of parental rights by both birthmother and birthfather.
 More complicated legal issues could result in higher legal expenses.

+5. Birthparent Expenses

+Pass Through Expenses:

+Medical expenses Housing/Transportation/Living expenses

+Professional counseling expenses

+Legal expenses

+Staff Travel Expenses

-5. Birthparent Expenses Pass Through Expenses: Variable Medical expenses (see next page) Housing/Transportation/Living expenses Professional counseling expenses Legal expenses Staff Travel Expenses \$23,660.00 Total Expected Adoption Expenses to be paid to APO (For those residing in Bryan/College Station excluding Birthparent Pass Through Expenses)
+Variable (see next page)

+Total Expected Adoption Expenses to be paid to APO

+(For those residing in Bryan/College Station excluding Birthparent Pass Through Expenses)

-ditional Cost: Legal Fees for Finaliz ation of the Adoption \$2350.00
+Additional Cost: Legal Fees for Finalization of the Adoption

 Approximate Cost

 This is NOT an agency fee.
-It is a fe ee assessed by the private

-attorney that you choose to hire to o handle the adoption

-finalization.
-Below is an example of of a minimal fee you could expect
+It is a fee assessed by the private attorney that you choose to hire to handle the adoption finalization.
+Below is an example of a minimal fee you could expect to incur.

-to incur.

-Court Cost/Filing Fees \$400.00

-Family Attorney fee \$1,600.00

-Ad Litem Attorney fee \$350.00
+Court Cost/Filing Fees \$400.00 Family Attorney fee \$1,600.00 Ad Litem Attorney fee \$350.00

-otal Expected Adoption Expenses: \$26.010.00
+Total Expected Adoption Expenses: